LGBTQ rights in Cameroon: Living conditions

 Cameroon is a conservative society in which homosexuality is frowned upon.
 In 2006, a number of tabloids published the names of at least 50 very prominent people they claimed were homosexual.
 They condemned them for deviant behaviour.
 The stories boosted newspaper circulation, but were criticized by the state communication council for invading people's privacy.
 The campaign provoked a national debate about gay rights and privacy.
 The wave of suspicion that followed the publications was greatly influenced by Christian teachings, particularly those of the Catholic church, as well as long standing suspicion of European secret societies such as the Freemasons.
 The president at the time, Paul Biya, publicly encouraged respecting the privacy of others but at the same time began to prosecute people accused of engaging in homosexual activity.
 Few lawyers are willing to defend the accused.

 A Cameroon court jailed Jean Pierre Amougou Belinga for four months for defaming Grégoire Owona, a government minister named in the list of 50 presumed homosexuals in Cameroon.

 The US Department of State's 2010 Human Rights Report found that homosexual people "generally kept a low profile because of the pervasive societal stigma, discrimination, and harassment as well as the possibility of imprisonment.
 Gays and lesbians suffered from harassment and extortion by law enforcement officials.
 False allegations of homosexuality were used to harass enemies or to extort money."
 In 2012, the first association for lesbian and queer women, World Queens, was founded.

-In June 30, 2024, Brenda Biya, the daughter of the Cameroonian president, Paul Biya, came out as a lesbian after posting an image of her kissing her partner, Brazilian model, Layyons Valença, on Instagram.
+On June 30, 2024, Brenda Biya, the daughter of the Cameroonian president, Paul Biya, came out as a lesbian after posting an image of her kissing her partner, Brazilian model, Layyons Valença, on Instagram.
 This sparked backlash in the nation and most Cameroonian users on Instagram had lots of comments in shock and disbelief as they would believe she would be imprisoned or if her father would defend her, the president still has not publicly stated his opinion on her sexual orientation, but this also had sparked a hope for the LGBTQ+ community in Cameroon and had given them some hopes that it will change the nation's anti-LGBTQ+ laws and to give courage to LGBTQ+ Cameroonians in coming out.